relax2code/AS3-LocaleManager/README.md

+# Add load assets method from external path for regular swf (non-Air)
+  still in progrees..

 # AS3-LocaleManager

 The AS3-LocaleManager provides basic localization support for ActionScript apps.
 It takes care of loading/parsing resource bundle files (*.txt) and returns localized resources based on the precedence of the locales set in localeChain.